OldGrumpyViking/hatch-conda/README.md

 prefix = .venv/
 ```

-Will create conda environment in the `.venv/` folder.
-This is usefull because a text editor might check for this location to use the vitual environment.
+Will create a conda environment in the `.venv/` folder.
+This is useful because a text editor might check for this location to use the virtual environment.

 ## Notes